Glenn Stok likes to cook healthy meals and experiment with creating tasty and nutritious recipes like this one.

 - While simmering, prepare all the vegetable ingredients.

-- Chop up celery, carrots and onion.
-Prepare enough so you have two cups of chopped celery and two cups of carrots, plus half an onion.
+- Chop up celery, carrots, and onion.
+Prepare enough of it so that you have two cups of chopped celery and two cups of carrots, plus half an onion.

 - Chop up a half green cabbage.

-You can adjust all the ingredients to your desire, especially after you've done this once or twice.
+You can adjust all the ingredients as you desire.
 There are no hard and fast rules.

 - Cut a few green olives in half.

-- Also mince two cloves of garlic.
+- Mince two cloves of garlic (not shown).
 Optionally, you can use garlic powder or none at all (your choice).

-- Add all the veggies, cumin, cayenne pepper, and basil (see below - left) to the beans.
+- Add all the veggies, cumin, cayenne pepper, and basil (left image below) to the beans.

-- Increase the heat just to bring back to a simmer and then reduce heat to continue simmering for the final 45 minutes as shown below - right.
+- Increase the heat to bring back to a simmer and then reduce heat to continue simmering for the final 45 minutes, as shown below (right image).